Digital Laboratory - MWW-Forschung

 The Digital Laboratory is a competence centre and digital project partner.
 It generates requirements based on the concrete research issues of the MWW → case studies and → research groups.
 Thanks to work of the Digital Laboratory, the projects are made aware of the others’ activities, engage in productive, thematic and methodical dialogue, and thus remain in close contact.
 In the coming years, we not only want to intensify this collaborative model, but also – as demonstrated by the project Digital Teaching in German Studies during the coronavirus pandemic – make it accessible to other projects of the three institutions and at other organisations.

-The Digital Laboratory serves as the common platform for the six projects listed below in the field of digital humanities.
+The Digital Laboratory serves as the common platform for the seven projects listed below in the field of digital humanities.
 While three projects are particularly devoted to collection study and classification, the goal of two other projects is clearly centred on presenting collection and research data to the public and making it available on a long-term basis.
 Both aspects are featured in the central working and presentation environment of the Virtual Research Room.

-Katharina Günther (Coordination)
+Katharina Günther (Scientific Director)